-The 2018 Richard Vague Production Fund will be awarded in Fall 2018.
-The application will go live in April 2018.
-Alumni who graduated between May 2013 and May 2018 will be eligible, as well as Grad Thesis Students.
+The 2018 Richard Vague Production Fund will be awarded in Dec 2018.
+The application is live.
+Alumni who graduated between January 2013 and May 2018 are eligible, as well as Grad Thesis Students.
 If you want to be the first to hear RVPF news, join our email list: sign up here.

 The 2017 Richard Vague Film Production Fund Recipients

 The Son, Narrative Feature, Grad Film Tisch Asia, $50,000

 Jianjie Lin graduated from NYU Tisch School of the Arts Asia.
 His short films have been screened at several international film festivals.
 A Berlinale Talents alumni, he is currently developing his first feature project.

 The Coma Club, Documentary Feature, Undergrad Film & TV, $50,000

 Erin Sanger is a filmmaker based in NYC.
 Her film BOMBSHELL competed in the Student Academy Awards, and her short documentary THE NEXT PART won a Special Jury Prize at Tribeca Film Festival and Best Short Documentary at Austin Film Festival.
 Her most recent film MUTT premiered at the 2017 SXSW Film Festival.